Shopify/polaris/UNRELEASED.md

 - Updated translation.yml with the new locales path ([#1649](https://github.com/Shopify/polaris-react/pull/1649))
 - Fixed accessibility issue with `Tabs` list item presentation role ([#1958](https://github.com/Shopify/polaris-react/pull/1958))
 - Fixed cross-origin error being thrown in `Modal` when loading an external app ([#1992](https://github.com/Shopify/polaris-react/pull/1992))
+- Fixed regression in `PopoverOverlay` causing `onClose` to be fired when Popover is opening and trigger was not the activator ([#2000](https://github.com/Shopify/polaris-react/pull/2000))

 ### Documentation